Echo Hill Outdoor School: Residential Outdoor Education Employment Opportunities

 Instructor applications are welcomed year-round; with primary start dates in mid-March and late August.
 To begin the application process, send a cover letter, resume, two phone reference contacts and two written references to Betsy Zelter McCown.

-Now seeking self-motivated, organized, creative and energetic Teacher/Naturalists or Interns to work this spring (mid-March to June).
+Now seeking self-motivated, organized, creative and energetic Teacher/Naturalists or Interns to work this fall (late August through November).

 Echo Hill Outdoor School: positive experiences in the outdoors!